Jumps0/Cogworld/README.md

 To play/test the game, install the Unity Editor version 2022.3.56 and open a new project with the files in this repository.

+## Issues

+What's with all the open issues?
+This is essentially my TODO list.
+Though not comprehensive, it is a way of me organizing my thoughts and priorities, you can see this a bit better if you look in the `Projects` tab.

+If you have an issue of your own, feel free to make one and I will take note of it.
+Appropriate tagging/labeling is greatly appreciated.

 ## External Resources

 * Sprites, Audio, and Lore/Text from the game Cogmind. [(steam-page)](https://store.steampowered.com/app/722730/Cogmind/)